fredrikp999/fredrikp999.github.io/_posts/2023-03-12-Kyverno-basics.markdown

 * [Kyverno helmchart](https://artifacthub.io/packages/helm/kyverno/kyverno)

 ## GitOps, Flux
-Or if you want to handle using gitOps in Flux, create one repo and helmrelease file
+Or if you want to handle using gitOps in Flux, create file(s) for the repo and the helmrelease

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2